paraspell/docs/docs/router/router-use.md

 <summary>One signature transfer scenarios</summary>

-Router now features one-click cross-chain swaps using the Execute instruction (HydrationDex & AssetHubPolkadtoDex).
+Router now features one-click cross-chain swaps using the Execute instruction (HydrationDex & AssetHubPolkadotDex).
 This allows us to get precise dry-run fee results for everything in one function call.

 <details>
 <summary>Example of an output for swap transfer from Hydration > AssetHubPolkadotDex > Astar</summary>